A. J. Schugel: Pittsburgh Pirates

 Schugel was claimed off waivers by the Pittsburgh Pirates on January 19, 2016.
 On February 3, Schugel was designated for assignment by the Pirates.
 He was sent outright the Indianapolis Indians, the Pirates Triple-A affiliate, on February 5.
 In his first season with the Pirates, he appeared in 36 games, posting an ERA of 3.63 in 52 innings.
-In 2017 with Pittsburgh, Schugel recorded a 4-0 record and a 1.97 ERA in 32 games.
+In 2017 with Pittsburgh, Schugel recorded a 4–0 record and a 1.97 ERA in 32 games.

 Schugel began 2018 on the injured list with a shoulder injury, and was later moved to the 60-day injured list on June 27.
 On August 25, 2018, Schugel was activated off of the 60-day disabled list and was outrighted off of the 40-man roster.
 Schugel did not appear in a game with Pittsburgh in 2018, and only made 17 appearances with Indianapolis and the High-A Bradenton Marauders before he elected free agency on October 2, 2018.

 Milwaukee Milkmen

 On February 19, 2020, Schugel signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
 The T-Bones were not selected to compete in the condensed 60-game season due to the COVID-19 pandemic.
 He was later drafted by the Milwaukee Milkmen in the 2020 dispersal draft.
 Schugel won the American Association championship with the Milkmen in 2020.
-After the conclusion of the season on September 18, 2020, Schugel was returned to the Kansas City T-Bones.
+After the conclusion of the season on September 18, Schugel was returned to the Kansas City T-Bones.
 On January 15, 2021, Schugel was traded back to the Milwaukee Milkmen in exchange for cash.

 New York Mets

 On May 8, 2021, Schugel signed a minor league contract with the New York Mets organization.
-In 16 appearances for the Triple-A Syracuse Mets, Schugel had a 1-1 record with a 5.56 ERA and 21 strikeouts.
-On August 9, 2021, Schugel was released by the Mets.
+In 16 appearances for the Triple-A Syracuse Mets, Schugel had a 1–1 record with a 5.56 ERA and 21 strikeouts.
+On August 9, Schugel was released by the Mets.

 Milwaukee Milkmen (second stint)

 On March 24, 2022, Schugel signed with the Milwaukee Milkmen of the American Association.
+He made 20 appearances (9 starts) for the Milkmen in 2022, posting a 4–4 record and 3.38 ERA with 50 strikeouts in 53 1/3 innings pitched.

+Kane County Cougars

+On April 19, 2023, Schugel was claimed off waivers by the Kane County Cougars of the American Association of Professional Baseball.
+He was released by the team on April 24 without appearing in a game.

+Generales de Durango

+On June 8, 2023, Schugel signed with the Generales de Durango of the Mexican League.
+In 3 starts, he posted a 1–2 record with a 8.62 ERA and 9 strikeouts in 15 2/3 innings.
+Schugel was waived on June 26.

+Karachi Monarchs

+On October 23, 2023, Schugel was selected in the fourth round by the Karachi Monarchs, with the 27th overall pick, of the 2023 Baseball United inaugural draft.